 The long term: an America that needs a reordered Middle East and a Russia that desperately needs to be a great power

 Regardless of the personalities of those who occupy the White House, a geopolitical center of gravity will pull all leaders toward a single outcome: America must have an ordered Middle East.
 It’s too close to Europe, too energy-rich, too prone to take its conflicts to terrorism and too likely to produce refugee crises to allow to fester.
 This is in contrast with Sub-Saharan Africa, where equally cruel wars have soaked the continent in blood but rarely brought much American interference.
-This was starkly illustrated in spring 2003; as Iraqis braced for a US invasion, Liberians begged for one.
+This was starkly illustrated in spring 2003; as Iraqis braced for an American invasion, Liberians begged for one.

 Obama wanted to end the Iraq war, but the geopolitics of the Middle East post-Saddam pulled him back in.
 The next president may feel the same way; they may pull American power further and further back, only to find that America is directly threatened by an unstable and war-wracked Middle East.
 Over the next twenty-thirty years, the United States will, president after president, seek some kind of natural order in the Middle East.
 That will invariably come about by choosing winners and losers and maintaining those choices.
 Americans can make mistakes; they cannot remake geopolitics.
 America will be forced to try to reorder the Middle East.